clydeatuic/angularjsbasics/README.md

 Try adding more static HTML to index.html.
 For example:
 ```<p>Total number of phones: 2</p>```

-Now it's time to make the web page dynamic — with AngularJS.
+>Now it's time to make the web page dynamic — with AngularJS.
 We'll also add a test that verifies the code for the controller we are going to add.

-There are many ways to structure the code for an application.
+>There are many ways to structure the code for an application.
 For Angular apps, we encourage the use of the Model-View-Controller (MVC) design pattern to decouple the code and to separate concerns.
 With that in mind, let's use a little Angular and JavaScript to add model, view, and controller components to our app.
 The list of three phones is now generated dynamically from data

->6.
-View and Template.
+:+1: View and Template.
 In Angular, the view is a projection of the model through the HTML template.
 This means that whenever the model changes, Angular refreshes the appropriate binding points, which updates the view.

 	The view component is constructed by Angular from this template. ```app/index.html:```